Whole genome sequencing: History

 The DNA sequencing methods used in the 1970s and 1980s were manual; for example, Maxam–Gilbert sequencing and Sanger sequencing.
 Several whole bacteriophage and animal viral genomes were sequenced by these techniques, but the shift to more rapid, automated sequencing methods in the 1990s facilitated the sequencing of the larger bacterial and eukaryotic genomes.

 The first virus to have its complete genome sequenced was the Bacteriophage MS2 by 1976.
 In 1992, yeast chromosome III was the first chromosome of any organism to be fully sequenced.
 The first organism whose entire genome was fully sequenced was Haemophilus influenzae in 1995.
 After it, the genomes of other bacteria and some archaea were first sequenced, largely due to their small genome size.
 H. influenzae has a genome of 1,830,140 base pairs of DNA.
 In contrast, eukaryotes, both unicellular and multicellular such as Amoeba dubia and humans (Homo sapiens) respectively, have much larger genomes (see C-value paradox).
 Amoeba dubia has a genome of 700 billion nucleotide pairs spread across thousands of chromosomes.
 Humans contain fewer nucleotide pairs (about 3.2 billion in each germ cell – note the exact size of the human genome is still being revised) than A. dubia, however, their genome size far outweighs the genome size of individual bacteria.

 The first bacterial and archaeal genomes, including that of H. influenzae, were sequenced by Shotgun sequencing.
-In 1996 the first eukaryotic genome (Saccharomyces cerevisiae) was sequenced.
+In 1996, the first eukaryotic genome (Saccharomyces cerevisiae) was sequenced.
 S. cerevisiae, a model organism in biology has a genome of only around 12 million nucleotide pairs, and was the first unicellular eukaryote to have its whole genome sequenced.
 The first multicellular eukaryote, and animal, to have its whole genome sequenced was the nematode worm: Caenorhabditis elegans in 1998.
 Eukaryotic genomes are sequenced by several methods including Shotgun sequencing of short DNA fragments and sequencing of larger DNA clones from DNA libraries such as bacterial artificial chromosomes (BACs) and yeast artificial chromosomes (YACs).

-In 1999, the entire DNA sequence of human chromosome 22, the shortest human autosome, was published.
+In 1999, the entire DNA sequence of human chromosome 22, the second shortest human autosome, was published.
 By the year 2000, the second animal and second invertebrate (yet first insect) genome was sequenced – that of the fruit fly Drosophila melanogaster – a popular choice of model organism in experimental research.
 The first plant genome – that of the model organism Arabidopsis thaliana – was also fully sequenced by 2000.
 By 2001, a draft of the entire human genome sequence was published.
 The genome of the laboratory mouse Mus musculus was completed in 2002.

 In 2004, the Human Genome Project published an incomplete version of the human genome.
 In 2008, a group from Leiden, the Netherlands, reported the sequencing of the first female human genome (Marjolein Kriek).

 Currently thousands of genomes have been wholly or partially sequenced.